Kareus/SP2C/README.md

   - implements AABB, Circle, Polygon (Convex).

-    - Polygon automatically find the hull points in counter-clockwise order.
+    - Polygon automatically finds the hull points in counter-clockwise order.

       You can turn off with setting bool parameter `ordering` as false and put the vertices directly.

-      See `Set` function in struct `SP2C::SPC_Polygon` in `SPC_Shapes.h`.
+      See function `Set` in struct `SP2C::SPC_Polygon` in `SPC_Shapes.h`.

       Also you can create a box polygon with function `SetBox`.
 Use it when you need rotating boxes.

   - I also implemented some custom shapes in `main_SP2C.cpp`, like RoundRect and Concaves.

     - RoundRect is a group of circles and aabbs.
-See function `createRoundRect` and `drawRoundRect`.

       You can set draw mode to draw each circles and boxes, or outline of roundrect.